 76. No lawn to minimise water usage.
 Lawns are available within the community on a mass scale, which is a far more sustainable and community orientated solution.

-77. Use of low-VOC (volatile organic compounds) finishes eg. low VOC Paint (Rockcote, Wattyl-ID and Resene).
+77. Use of only low-VOC (volatile organic compounds) finishes and paints eg. Rockcote and Resene paints and renders.

 78. Use of non-toxic cleaners, for dish washing, clothes washing, hand washing, body washing etc